Culture of Australia: Tall Poppy Syndrome

 Mirroring the tall poppy syndrome which brings back to Earth the high fliers, the egalitarian Australian society has a traditional Australian support for the underdog.
 Australians will show support for those who appear to be at a disadvantage even when the underdog is competing against fellow Australians, such as in sporting events.

+Laid Back

+This egalitarian social system makes Australians appear "laid-back", welcoming or relaxed to others.
+Australians generally address one another verbally by the first name alone.
+In formal situations, people may use a person's title (e.g. Mr., Mrs., Ms., Doctor, etc.) followed by their family name.
+Middle names are almost never used to address a person, unless quoted on formal/legal documentation.

+The term Larrikin is used to describe individual and collective Australians as rowdy, mischievous, ill-disciplined, but good-hearted, and friendly in comparison to British and other cultures.

+The laid back nature is epitomised by the colloquial idiom "She'll be right" which means everything will be okay or will work out.

+The Fair Go

 Related to the underdog is the belief in a "fair go", which is said to be a key part of Australian culture and Australian society.
 One accepted definition of a "fair go" in this Australian sense is "a chance, an adequate opportunity.
 Often used to describe a fair and reasonable course of action".

-The right to "a fair go" has been found to be the most highly rated value on a recent published survey of the opinion of Australian citizens.
+The right to "a fair go" was found to be the most highly rated value in a survey published in 2006 about the opinion of Australian citizens.
 This belief sustains bipartisan political support for strong public health and education systems in Australia, as well as equal opportunity legislation to ensure people are not excluded from jobs or positions by their race, gender or sexual orientation.

-This value is frequently cited by politicians who wish to associate themselves or their party with the positive connotations of this notion.
+The value of the "fair go" is frequently cited by politicians who wish to associate themselves or their party with the positive connotations of this notion.
 There has been ongoing public and political discussion of the place and future of "the fair go" in Australian society.
-This is especially frequent with reference to economics issues and policies.
+This is especially frequent with reference to economic issues and policies.
 The call for "a fair go" is also regularly used by advocates wanting to point out groups who have been overlooked or treated unfairly according to the expectations of treatment by the wider community.
-Recent examples of this include media presentation of the treatment of illegal immigrants, asylum seekers and refugees, as well as the community campaign in support of "a fair go" for the large group of Australian doctors who have been classified as "non-vocationally registered general practitioners" (non-VR GPs), and are subject to discriminatory pay and conditions compared to their colleagues, for identical work.
+A 21st-century example is the media presentation of the treatment of illegal immigrants, asylum seekers and refugees.

+Politics

+Australian political beliefs are largely divided between the democratic socialist Australian Labor Party and a series of anti-Labor parties drawing on the liberal and conservative traditions (the predecessors of the modern Coalition of the Liberals and Nationals).
+As well as emerging minor parties like the Australian Greens, One Nation, and independent politicians.

+The Australian Government identifies as a Liberal Democracy, with many Australian values aligned with these tenets including: